SYH: TSX.V $0.45 (0.00%)

 Uranium Market Commentary and Update:

 The underlying supply-demand fundamentals for uranium are the strongest we have seen in a long time and dictate that a uranium price increase is needed.
-In the last few years we’ve seen a major supply side response play out with low uranium prices forcing production/supply curtailment which has been exacerbated by the pandemic.
+In the last few years we’ve seen a major supply side response play out with low uranium prices forcing production/supply curtailment which was exacerbated by the pandemic.
 At one point, almost 50% of primary mine supply was offline as COVID 19 caused several operations to shut down temporarily.
 The uranium mining industry globally is reliant on supply highly concentrated both geologically and geographically and this makes the risks to the supply side far greater than the risks to the demand side.
-This has been seen recently with Russia's invasion of Ukraine, causing a crushing energy crises as Russia cut natural gas supplies, pushing some countries to delay plans to phase out nuclear energy and cut dependence on Russian nuclear fuels.
+This has been seen recently with Russia's invasion of Ukraine, causing a crushing energy crisis as Russia cut natural gas supplies, pushing some countries to delay plans to phase out nuclear energy and cut dependence on Russian nuclear fuels.
+In response, The U.S. Senate passed the Prohibiting Russian Uranium Imports Act, which bans the importation of low-enriched uranium (LEU) from Russia.
+This legislation, aimed at reducing dependence on Russian uranium and boosting domestic production, will take effect 90 days after enactment and remain in place until 2040, with limited waivers available under specific conditions (World Nuclear News).
+This bill likely increases the demand for uranium from non-Russian sources.
+With the ban on Russian low-enriched uranium imports, the United States and other countries will need to seek alternative suppliers, thereby boosting the demand for uranium from domestic producers and other international sources.

 Before 2021, the world’s largest producers of uranium, Kazatomprom (the world’s largest producer headquartered in Kazakhstan) and Cameco (the second largest producer headquartered in Canada), scaled back operations and became buyers directly in the spot uranium market to make up for decreased production.
-At a price around $40-$50 per pound of U3O8, it is more profitable for them to buy in the spot market and sell into their higher priced contracts with nuclear utilities.
-However, Cameco announced the restart of its McArthur River and Key Lake operations in 2022, highlighting increased interest from contract buyers.
-Furthermore, much like we have seen leading up to previous uranium bull markets, there has been significant underinvestment in new mining projects which will further strain an already reduced supply side for years to come.
+At a price around $40-$50 per pound of U3O8, it was more profitable for them to buy in the spot market and sell into their higher priced contracts with nuclear utilities.
+Earlier last year, Cameco reported uranium production for 2023 at 17.6 million pounds, slightly below guidance that had already been revised lower in September 2023.
+Cameco also announced their production guidance for 2024 at 18 million pounds for both its Cigar Lake and McArthur River mines.
+Back in February, Kazatomprom announced their 2024 production, coming in at a 14% reduction in production guidance due to their supply shortage of sulfuric acid.
+These production shortages and cutbacks highlight the supply challenges being faced in an already strained supply side.

 Shifting over to the demand side, the story has been improving, now exceeding pre-Fukushima levels, and has been outstripping primary supply over the past couple years.
 Finite inventories and other secondary supplies are being depleted to make up the difference.
 Furthermore, well over 50% of all utility uranium contracts require renewal before expiry in 2027.
 Utilities typically have a requirement to renew contracts 18-24 months before existing contracts expire, and therefore several utilities have recently come to the market with new RFP’s but uranium producers are unwilling to lock in long term contracts pricing their material close to the current uranium price.

-Nuclear reactor demand for uranium is sticky and has been somewhat insulated to the COVID-19 pandemic versus other sources of electricity generation.
-It is still the only source of reliable, baseload, emissions-free electricity we have.
+Nuclear energy is still the only source of clean, reliable, baseload, emissions-free electricity we have.
 The Reference Scenario of the 2023 edition of the World Nuclear Association's Nuclear Fuel Report has forecasted demand for uranium to nearly double by 2040.
 One of the key new contributors to this increase in demand was the Report’s inclusion of SMRs for the first time.
-The heightened uranium demand from SMRs is anticipated to manifest toward decade's end and intensify into the 2030s.
+The heightened uranium demand from SMRs is anticipated to manifest toward decade's end and intensify into the 2030's.
 The World Nuclear Association projects that SMRs might constitute up to 5% of the global nuclear capacity by 2040.

-In addition to the current 437 operating reactors globally, demand is expected to increase on the back of new reactor construction in which there are currently 61 new nuclear reactors under construction.
-Demand is set to continue to grow, as governments aim to reduce emissions and focus on decarbonization and electrification.
+Demand is set to continue to grow, with 31 countries pledging to triple nuclear capacity by 2050.
 In recent news, the EU Taxonomy included nuclear as an environmentally sustainable investment, and we have seen leaders understanding that nuclear energy needs to play a larger role in order to move away from dependency on Russian oil and gas.
-In addition, there have been new financial entities like Yellow Cake and Sprott Physical Uranium Trust purchasing millions of lbs of uranium recently, which has put upward pressure on the price.
+In addition, there have been new financial entities like Yellow Cake and Sprott Physical Uranium Trust purchasing millions of lbs of uranium, which has put upward pressure on the price.
 The bottom line is that nuclear energy continues to have a positive outlook as an ideal source of clean, scalable, baseload, and affordable energy source.

 Uranium: Prices